ShreyanshSeth26/ShreyanshSeth26/README.md

 Welcome to my GitHub!
 I'm a curious engineer, a code tinkerer, and someone who enjoys solving real-world problems using technology.

 ## 🧠 About Me
-- 🎓 I'm currently pursuing my undergraduate degree in [ECE] at [Indraprastha Institute of Information Technology Delhi].
+- 🎓 I'm currently pursuing my undergraduate degree in ECE at Indraprastha Institute of Information Technology Delhi.
 - 💻 I work on machine learning, Web Dev and love diving into interesting interdisciplinary projects.
 - ✨ I'm actively involved in mentoring initiatives, including teaching underprivileged children with the Literate Bachpan Foundation.